 Understanding Temperature Modes:

-Each Student will perform a scan with their respective Thermal Imaging Camera and notice the difference from High Sensitivity to Low Sensitivity.
+Each Student will perform a scan with their respective Thermal Imaging Camera and notice the difference between High Sensitivity to Low Sensitivity.
 A target of over 300 degrees will be needed for this scenario.
 Students will observe the difference in detail that High Sensitivity makes in discernible details such as identifying victims, downed firefighters, and egress points.
 Each TIC will be viewed and compared to see which produces a better and more discernible image in high sensitivity and low sensitivity.

-Resolution: The students will be scanning the fire environment at three preset distances and note the difference in the resolution in their respective TIC’s and how this can affect their decision-making process.
+Resolution: The students will be scanning the fire environment at three preset distances and note the difference in the resolution in their respective TICs and how this can affect their decision-making process.
 A victim or downed firefighter will be placed within their field of view.
 The ability to see the victim at preset distances will show the effective range of the TIC and the value of high resolution versus low resolution.
-This can also be viewed during the Tactical 360 when firefighters can stand at varying distances from the target and compare the heat signatures that are seen and NOT see by certain TIC’s.
+This can also be viewed during the Tactical 360 when firefighters can stand at varying distances from the target and compare the heat signatures that are seen and NOT see by certain TICs.
 Each student will grade the resolution of the TIC based on their ability to identify several targets at preset distances.

-Thermal Layer: Each participant will be shown how to identify the thermal layer, understand its importance, and then will grade the ease of identification in each TIC that they test.
+Thermal Layer: Each participant will be shown how to identify the thermal layer, understand its importance, and then we’ll grade the ease of identification in each TIC that they test.
 This test will be done in high and low sensitivity.
 The participants will grade the performance of the TIC as the fire progresses.
 As shown in the lower image (older TIC), there is a tremendous difference in the detail and clarity in newer thermal imaging cameras when identifying the thermal layer.
-The participants will provide feedback on when it was first noticeable, how easy it was for them to identify, and which camera provided greater detail in regard to danger to the victim, their contents, and towards firefighter thermal insult.
+The participants will provide feedback on when it was first noticeable, how easy it was for them to identify, and which camera provided greater detail in regard to the danger to the victim, their contents, and towards firefighter thermal insult.

 Convection Currents: Each participant will be shown how to identify convection currents.
 They will then grade the ease of identification of the convection currents based on each TIC that they test.